SpaceMonkey-MH/Unnamed_Project/Notes.md

 	this will ever happen.
 	Just thought about how I could have left the dead bodies on the ground by changing the collision mask instead of disabling the hit box.
 Oh well.
+	Question: Should the enemies be allowed to move while on fire?
+FOr now, they stop at each hit for longer than the time between two burns.